Andrea Branzi, photo by Emanuele Zamponi

 Credits

-An exhibition by: Triennale Milano e Fondation Cartier pour l’art contemporain
+An exhibition by: Triennale Milano and Fondation Cartier pour l’art contemporain

 Curated by: Nina Bassoli and Michela Alessandrini